pablosanjose/ParametricFixedPoint.jl/README.md

 The goal of this package is to solve for $x$ in the parametric fixed-point equation $f(x, p) = x$ starting from a solution $x_0$ of $f(x_0, p_0) = x_0$

-While $p$ is a real parameter, $x$ can be anything that supports addition and multiplication by scalars (e.g. $x$ could be a scalar but also an array).
+Here, $p$ is a real parameter, but $x$ can be anything that supports addition and multiplication by scalars (e.g. $x$ could be a scalar but also an array).
+The problem assumes that a solution $x_0$ can be found easily at $p_0$, while the solution of interest at $p$ is difficult to obtain.

 ## Interface